Botspot/antigravity-48bit-workaround/README.md

 ## Get started

 It's recommended to simply install Antigravity from Pi-Apps, which will apply this workaround automatically. [![badge](https://github.com/Botspot/pi-apps/blob/master/icons/badge.png?raw=true)](https://github.com/Botspot/pi-apps)
-If you don't want to do that for some reason, here's instructions for how to use the code here on this repo.
+If you don't want to do that for some reason, or don't use a debian-based OS, here's instructions for how to use the code here on this repo.

 Once you have Antigravity installed, install these dependenciees: `qemu-system-arm ipxe-qemu git bc bison flex libssl-dev make gcc libelf-dev socat`